BjoernBoss/memory-scanner/README.md

     $ cd memory-scanner
     $ premake5 vs2019

 The solution file is located at `build/memory-scanner.sln`.
+For simplification reasons a plain Visual Sudio 2022 Solution has already been created, which can be removed with `premake5 clean`.

 ## Implementing new datatypes
 New datatypes can easily be added by implementing the `Datatype` interface: